thoughtbot/testing-reusable-workflow/README.md

 - how to only run the workflow when the automatic PR to update the README is merged?
 - how to handle the PAT token for the organization?

+Updating README without changing the snippet and opening a PR.

 <!-- START /templates/footer.md -->
 ## About thoughtbot